 Quick Answer

-A free webhook tester gives you a unique HTTPS URL that captures any HTTP request (headers, body, query params) in real time.
-Requex.me generates one instantly with no signup.
-Paste the URL into Stripe, GitHub, Shopify, or any provider and inspect the exact payload they send.
+A free webhook tester is a public HTTPS URL that catches any HTTP request and shows you the headers, body, and query params.
+Requex.me hands you one instantly, no signup.
+Paste it into Stripe, GitHub, Shopify, or whatever provider you are debugging, and the exact payload they send appears in your browser within a second.

-Every endpoint URL is HTTPS and uniquely generated per session.
-All HTTP methods are captured: POST, GET, PUT, PATCH, DELETE, HEAD, and OPTIONS.
+URLs are HTTPS and unique per session.
+All HTTP methods work — POST, GET, PUT, PATCH, DELETE, HEAD, OPTIONS.

 How to Use the Free Webhook Tester